0382/WignerSymbol/README.md

 ### `"nmax"`

 The `"nmax"` mode directly set `nmax`, and the `rank` parameter is ignored.
-This maybe useful when you only want to calculate `binominal`s using this package.
+This maybe useful when you only want to calculate `binomial`s using this package.

 ### Thread safety